ScottWhittaker/scottwhittaker.net/posts/dns-probe-finished-nxdomain-error.md

 ## Update

-I subsequently [found this post](https://superuser.com/questions/1413402/i-cant-visit-websites-that-have-dev-domain) which would have been pretty useful had I stumbled across it first.
+I subsequently [found this post](https://superuser.com/questions/1413402/i-cant-visit-websites-that-have-dev-domain) via the [svelte FAQs](https://github.com/sveltejs/svelte/wiki/FAQ#is-sveltedev-down) which would have been pretty useful had I stumbled across it first.
 If only I had know about `scutil --dns` I could have saved hours.